n3m1sys/n3m1sys/README.md

 ### Hi there 👋

 My name is Martín, a.k.a n3m1.sys on Internet.
-I'm a Cybersecyrity Consultan and Ethical Hacker.
+I'm a cybersecurity consultant and ethical hacker.

 ### What do I do?